extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 `IN` works similarly to `OR`, but there are benefits to using `IN`:

-- one can provide a long list
+- one can provide a long list of options
+- `IN` executes faster than `OR`
+- the condition used in `IN` are not subject to a specific order